nerdwyrm/nerdwyrm.github.io/README.md

-# NerdWyrm Nature Journal (Jekyll on GitHub Pages)
+# NerdWyrm Nature Journal (Jekyll on GitHub Pages).

 A lightweight, zero-maintenance blog for field notes.
 Built with the `midnight` theme and GitHub Pages–supported plugins.